-Day after clashes in Pune, Dalit-Maratha protests erupt in Mumbai suburbs
+Dalit protests hit Mumbai, Ambedkar's grandson calls for bandh tomorrow

 Violence was also reported from Powai, Mankhurd, Bhandup, Govandi, Sion and Mulund where several shops were forced to pull down their shutters.

-The protesters blocked roads in several areas of Mumbai, forced shops to shut down and also attacked a journalist of a television news channel.
+The protesters blocked roads in several areas of Mumbai, forced shops to shut down.
+A few shops that stayed open were vandalised.
+Outlets in Ghatkopar were also closed.

+A journalist of a television news channel was also attacked by a group of protesters in the Amar Mahal area near Chembur station.
+However, he escaped unhurt.

-In a latest development, the central railway suspended suburban services between Kurla and Vashi on its harbour corridor and is running special services between CSMT-Kurla and Vashi-Panvel section.
+The central railway has suspended suburban services between Kurla and Vashi on its harbour corridor and is running special services between CSMT-Kurla and Vashi-Panvel section.
 An announcement regarding the same is being made at all stations of the central railway.

-A news channel journalist was attacked by a group of protesters in the Amar Mahal area.
-However, he escaped unhurt, eyewitnesses said.

-Hundreds of protesters gathered in Priyadarshini, Kurla, Sidharth Colony and Amar Mahal areas on the Eastern Express Highway, took out processions and raised slogans against the government and the administration, he said.
+Hundreds of protesters gathered in Priyadarshini, Kurla, Sidharth Colony and Amar Mahal areas on the Eastern Express Highway, took out processions and raised slogans against the government and the administration.

 The protesters stopped local train services at the Govandi and Chembur railway stations of the Harbour Line.